honeycombio/intro-to-o11y-python/README.md

 # Intro to Observability: OpenTelemetry in Python

-This application is here for you to try out tracing.
+This application is here for you to try out tracing in Honeycomb.
 It consists of a microservice that calls itself, so you can simulate a whole microservice ecosystem with just one service!